 - Mention particularly relevant experience first and emphasise with headings.
-Your CV could have two sections, 'Related experience' and then 'Additional experience', where you can highlight any other paid or voluntary work. - You can include part-time jobs, internships, placements or voluntary work in the work experience section.
-The setting may not seem relevant but the skills you gained could be.

-Be specific, don't just list skills.
+For example, a marketing CV could have two sections, either 'Marketing experience' or 'Relevant experience', and then 'Additional experience' where you can highlight any other paid or voluntary work. - Include all related experience; the setting may not seem relevant but the skills you gained could be.
+You could include part-time jobs, internships, placements or voluntary work. - Be specific, don't just list skills.
 Compare 'Developed team working and communication skills working in a busy restaurant' to 'Worked in a team of six, with sole responsibility for 15 tables in a busy city centre environment.
 Worked quickly and efficiently over the lunchtime period to maintain turnover'.